Worcestershire Militia: Second Boer War

-With the bulk of the Regular Army (reinforced by the Militia Reserve) were serving in South Africa during the Second Boer War, the Militia were called out for home defence.
+With the bulk of the Regular Army (reinforced by the Militia Reserve) serving in South Africa during the Second Boer War, the Militia were called out for home defence.
 The 5th Bn was embodied from 7 May to 15 October 1900, and the 6th Bn from 8 May to 19 October 1900.

 The war still dragging on, the 6th Bn was embodied again on 9 December 1901, and volunteered for active service.
 With a strength of 15 officers and 535 other ranks (ORs) under the command of Lt-Col Edward Bearcroft it embarked at Southampton on 18 December and disembarked at Cape Town on 18 January 1902.
 On arrival it was chiefly employed in manning the blockhouse line from Bethulie on the Orange River to Stormberg, and in providing the garrison of Stormberg.
 It also took part in some of the operations and drives against Boer guerrillas in North Eastern and North Central Cape Colony.
 After the Peace of Vereeniging ended the war on 31 May, the battalion remained in South Africa until it was concentrated at Burgersdorp and then proceeded to East London for embarkation on 12 September 1902.
 It was disembodied at Worcester on 10 October 1902, having suffered losses of 20 ORs killed or died of disease.
 The participants were awarded the Queen's South Africa Medal with clasps for 'Cape Colony' and 'South Africa 1902'.
 The 6th Battalion was granted the Battle honour South Africa 1902.